ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Error Code: 0x80071397
     The operation failed because either the specified cluster node is not the owner of the resource, or the node is not a possible owner of the resource.

 Se si tenta di spostare manualmente disco o CSV, viene visualizzato un errore aggiuntivo.
-Ad esempio:
+Esempio:

     Error
     The operation has failed.